The importance of planning for Google Analytics 4 and making the switch

 2. Cross-platform tracking

-Audience Segmentation allows you to create custom audiences based on user behavior.
+Audience targeting allows you to create custom audiences based on user behaviour.
 For example, you can create an audience based on people in a geographic location who took a specific action when they visited your website.
 This can help you target your marketing campaigns more effectively.

 4. Suggested audiences

-Through its advanced machine-learning capabilities, GA4 can recommend audiences to you based on the information you provide about your business.
-This can help you tap into new markets or expand your reach.
+With its advanced machine learning capabilities, GA4 can recommend audiences based on the information you provide about your business.
+This can help you access new markets or expand your reach.

-GA4 enables you to track up to 300 events per property and 30 conversions which gives you enormous flexibility and scalability in terms of the data you’re collecting.
+GA4 allows you to track up to 300 events per property and 30 conversions, giving you enormous flexibility and scalability in terms of the data you collect.

 How Indaru can help you prepare for GA4

-With enhanced customisation abilities, GA4 has quite a learning curve, however we will provide ongoing support after the switch to GA4 as opposed to trying to get to grips with the system on your own.
+With enhanced customisation capabilities, GA4 has a steep learning curve, but we’ll offer you ongoing support after the switch to GA4 rather than you trying to familiarise yourself with the system on your own.